"Lincolnshire Wolds was named as an Area of Outstanding Natural Beauty in 1973 and is still one of the jewels of the county"

 The Wolds is believed to have been populated since the primeval period.
 The landscape was influenced considerably by ancient and contemporary agricultural practices.
-The Lincolnshire Wolds Countryside Service works closely with local landlord, farmers, business organizations, parish councils and Wolds residents to improve and protect the terrain.
+The Lincolnshire Wolds Countryside Service works closely with local landlords, farmers, business organisations, parish councils and Wolds residents to improve and protect the terrain.

-Some of the attractions that tourists include the following:
+Some of the attractions that tourists love include the following:

-- Alford Manor House – This manor house constructed in 1611 is said to be the biggest manor house in England.
 It is an extraordinary mansion made of amalgamated structure and showcases a wooden framework with mud and stud panels.
-The ground level and rooms in this floor highlight designs during the Georgian and Victorian times.
-The upper floors have remained intact since the 17th century.
+The ground-level rooms highlight designs from the Georgian and Victorian times, while the upper floors have remained in tact since the 17th century.

-- Alford Pottery – The collection of earthenware and ceramic objects is appropriate for microwaves and dish washers.
-These ceramics are designed by expert potters Michel and Heather Ducos.
+Their collection of earthenware and ceramic objects are appropriate for microwaves and dish washers.
+The ceramics are designed by expert potters Michel and Heather Ducos.

 For those of you who want to experience a holiday outside in nature, but still prefer the creature comforts of home, glamping is the perfect solution for you!